DallasMorningNews/restaurant-inspections-demo/README.md

 ## An important note

 **This code is unlicensed** — that is, it has not been licensed for use outside _The Dallas Morning News_.
-The scrapers and UI included here are pre-release versions, and are primarily published here to showcase the significant contribution our former intern has made to this project.
-Future releases of this data (and a public-facing UI) may be forthcoming.
+The scrapers and UI included here are pre-release versions, and are primarily published here to showcase the significant contribution our former intern [Carlie Procell](https://github.com/qbscarlie) has made to this project.
+Future releases of this data (and a public-facing UI) will be forthcoming.

 ## Cities to be included: